GENERAL SCOTT BOUDIN PAGEANT INFO

 CONTESTANT INTRODUCTIONS & ON-STAGE QUESTIONS

-50) Which divisions give an introduction on stage?
+59) Which divisions give an introduction on stage?

-Only Miss (18-23 years old), Teen (15-17 years old), and Ms. (24 + years old) divisions give an introduction.
+Only Miss (18-23 years old) and Teen (15-17 years old) divisions give an introduction on stage.

-51) Which divisions answer an on-stage question?
+60) Which divisions answer an on-stage question?

-Only the Miss (18-23 years old), Teen (15-17 years old), and Ms. (24 + years old) answer on-stage question.
+Only the Miss (18-23 years old) and Teen (15-17 years old) divisions answer an on-stage question

-52) When do contestants say intros and answer on-stage questions?
+61) When do contestants say intros and answer on-stage questions?

-53) What do the judges score during the intro and on-stage question portion of the competition?
+62) What do the judges score during the intro and on-stage question portion of the competition?

-The introduction is judged on delivery and the contestant's ability to present a memorized statement to an audience.
-The on-stage question is judged on delivery and the contestant's ability to answer an unknown question on stage while maintaining their poise and composure.
+The introduction is judged on delivery and the contestants ability to present a memorized statement to an audience.
+The on-stage question is judged on delivery and the contestants ability to answer an unknown question on stage while maintaining their poise and composure.

 PAGEANT DOCUMENTS & QUEEN DUTIES